 This is a great addition if the vehicle has more than one issue present.
 You get details from each issue, not only the first one.

-Carista and Vgate both have a chip containing support for both traditional Bluetooth as well as Bluetooth Low Energy (BLE).
+Carista, Vgate and Viecar all have a chip containing support for both traditional Bluetooth as well as Bluetooth Low Energy (BLE).
 This is nice if you want to use the same dongle with your computer too.
 Not all computers have support for BLE but instead they have traditional Bluetooth.
 In this case, your computer too can communicate with the dongle.
 No need for hardware upgrade.

 Carista dongle is a reliable and safe adapter.
 The dongle has solid quality and small form factor.